Stephen-Njuguna-Njambi-Moringa/doghub/README.md

-# Real Estate Landing Page
+# Doghub Landing page.
-This is a website project Dogs website, developed using html,css, JavaScript and uploaded on github.
+This is a Landing page project Dogs website , developed using html,css, JavaScript and uploaded on github.

 ## TECHNOLOGY STACK
     1. HTML